 It is possible that this magnificent poem was written in support of the newly-crowned usurper king; I have incorporated this print within the book to reflect this possibility.
-If you pledge support for the book before April 20th 2020, your name will appear in the back as a patron.
 More here

 About the print

-One of variable edition of 6, hand printed on a Victorian cast iron nipping press in Hertfordshire, UK.
+One of variable edition of 6, hand printed on a Victorian Albion Press in Essex, UK.
 Signed and editioned by the artist and printed on 250 gsm Somerset Velvet Paper.
 The printed part of the image measures approximately 6 x 6 inches (15 x 15cm).

 The Dunstable Swan Jewel - Original Linocut Print